larnera/ignite-dl/README.md

 # ignite-dl
 A small and simple node module written in TypeScript which allows you to download Microsoft Ignite Sessions Videos and Slidedecks.

-The below examples show how to download Ignite 2016 content but I guess it should also return other Channel 9 content if needed.
+The below examples show how to download Ignite 2016 content from channel 9.

 ## Install